Gear Review: Altra Olympus 5, The Perfect Disappointment

 Below: My old Mizunos, some relatively new (year or two old) Montrails, and the state of my Altra’s tread after the second hike.

-A similar competitor that I’ve heard of is Topo, and I plan to get one of their pairs in the future; I like that they are considerably cheaper.
+A similar competitor that I’ve heard of is Topo, and I plan to get one of their pairs in the future (obviously this part is old now); I like that they are considerably cheaper.
 I will also test the warranty replacements from Altra and see if the second pair holds up better.

 Summary